mariancraciun1983/full-stack-docker-django/README.md

   </a>
 </div>

-This repo is meant to be used as a boilerplate and as part of the [full-stack-docker-compose](https://github.com/mariancraciun1983/full-stack-docker-compose)

-The main purpose is to serve as a foundation for a new django based project.
+This repo is meant to provide you a foundation for a new django base project.
+It saves you time as it has some ready made apps, components and integrations.
+I is also part of the [full-stack-docker-compose](https://github.com/mariancraciun1983/full-stack-docker-compose)

 The most relevant parts provided by this repo are:
  - pipenv - requirements and venv management
  - celery and celery-beat integration and async and cron tasks
  - api - using django rest